Insoft-UK/Xprime/Xcode/Tools/note/README.md

 A command-line tool that converts .md and .ntf files into the HP Prime .hpnote format, preserving formatting such as bold and italic text, font sizes, and foreground and background colors.

->[!NOTE]
->A font size of 8 can be achieved using the control word `\fs0`.
-While this size is not accessible directly on the HP Prime calculator itself, it is supported when using the command-line tool.

 `Usage: note <input-file> [-o <output-file>]`

 <table>